 Once you’ve stacked your candy evenly, have everyone take turns removing a piece of candy from different parts of the tower.

 The first person to knock down the tower loses.
 Everyone else gets to divide their candy stash evenly.
+This is also a fun Halloween event idea.

 5. Play the Halloween Game Mystery Box